 The role of agriculture in the growth and development of societies throughout the world.
-Economic and social problems of food and fiber needs and production in the developing and the advanced societies.
+Economic, social, and environmental problems of food production and resource needs in developing and advanced societies.
 CA 2.

 An introduction to agricultural economics, the role of agriculture in today’s United States economic system, and relationships that regulate the entire economic environment.
 CA 2.

 Applications of intermediate level microeconomic theory to problems and policy issues in agriculture, natural resources, and the environment.
-Topics include supply, demand, market equilibrium, consumer and producer behavior, perfect and imperfect competition, externalities, common property resources, public goods, and welfare economics.
+Topics include supply, demand, market equilibrium, consumer and producer behavior, perfect competition, and welfare economics.
 Emphasis will be placed on using the theory in computational exercises.

 An analysis of basic business principles, fundamentals and concepts for agribusiness entrepreneurs.

 Fundamental theory, methods, and policy implications of environmental and resource policies and economics, with an emphasis on coastal and marine environments.
 Topics include fisheries management, aquaculture production, marine biodiversity, non-renewable and renewable ocean energy, marine pollution, international ocean governance, anthropogenic climate change impacts, and integrated management and conservation approaches.
 Designed for students with diverse departmental affiliations.
 CA 2.

 Analysis of marketing, management, and financial decision-making tools in agribusiness.